| The ancient

 Historically, osteopaths used incredibly violent methods to do

-this, and severe injury sometimes was done to patients.
-As
+this, and very severe injury sometimes was done to patients.

-osteopathy evolved, joint manipulation also became common, and
+As osteopathy evolved, joint manipulation also became common,

 involving very slight pulling, or rubbing, or just a firm